Richland, Washington: Richland Wye

 Richland Wye is a community within the eastern city limits of Richland.
-It is also the location of the sole access bridge to Bateman Island over the Columbia River.
+It is the location of the sole access bridge to Bateman Island over the Columbia River.

 Climate

 Richland receives about 7 in of precipitation per year, giving it a semi-arid desert climate and resulting in a shrub-steppe environment.
 Summers are hot with infrequent thunderstorms, while winters are milder than all of Eastern Washington with snow falling only occasionally.
 During the 2021 Western North America heat wave, the maximum temperature of 118 °F was recorded in Richland which tied the previous all-time record high temperature in the state of Washington.
 Nearby, the Hanford Site recorded a high of 120 F, the new state record.